 Instructions

-- Steep lilac leaves in hot water for 5 minutes.
-The longer you steep them, the more bitter the tea will get.
+- Steep the lilac leaves in hot water for 5 minutes.
+The longer you steep them, the more bitter the tea will become.

 - Remove the leaves from the tea.